 What Are the School Requirements to Become a Hair Stylist?

 Hair stylists help others feel good about their appearance by giving them flattering haircuts, colors and styles.
 Because state licensure is necessary, certain school requirements must be met.
-Schools offering Nail Technology degrees can also be found in these popular choices.

 As a hair stylist, or cosmetologist, you will need to be trained in beauty areas such as coloring, cutting, and shampooing hair.
 You will also need to learn how to provide hair care advice to clients and to recommend specific products based on their unique hair type.
 Other training may include how to clean or style hairpieces and wigs.

 |Key Skills||Ambition to grow your business, hard work, dedication, friendly demeanor|

 |Specializations||Coloring, weaves, braiding, singeing, washing, bleaching, working with wigs|